broadinstitute/jade-data-repo-client-example/src/main/python/README.md

 from step 2 in the input box, and press `Enter` to confirm your input.
 You should see a green lock icon next to the URL if this process is successful.

-6. You should be able to `import data_repo_client` in the notebook and start playing with the client!
+6. You should be able to `import data_repo_client` in the notebook to start interacting with the client!
+This notebook can then be used on Terra.